noerdisch/VagrantNoerdisch/README.md

 This is the general purpose development stack used at [nœrdisch - digital solutions](https://www.noerdisch.de/) for legacy projects and fun & pleasure.

 The GitHub version published here is known internally as v2.3.0 without some customer-specific, confidential modules.
+The release Versions might jump from time to time (e.g. from v2.18.0 to v2.20.0).
+This is due the fact we're using patches to update this OpenSource Version of our internal Version on spare-time base.
+We will however keep the versionnumbers in sync with the internal Version.

 The stack is created in two machines.
 One box for anything web-related, the other box for anything database related.
 Both boxes have about 50 GB disk space (used for operating system, databases & stuff like that, excluding your projects), will use 25% of total RAM on the host system in total (e.g. 4 GB divided into two slices per 2 GB if you got 16 Gigs on your host) and all CPU cores of your system which should be suitable for most projects you run in this box.